 Additionally make sure you keep up on regular cage cleanings which should include disinfecting perches toys dishes etc.

-Enrichment activities for any pet bird are essential for mental stimulation physical activity healthy growth learning new behaviors bonding time with its owner reducing boredom preventing feather plucking etc.
+Enrichment activities for any pet bird are essential for mental stimulation.
+Learning new behaviors and bonding time with its owner reduce boredom and prevent feather plucking etc.

 Some ways you can enrich your ring-neck’s environment include providing puzzle toys hanging swings ladders ropes platforms mirrors bells different textures colors shapes materials etc.